dineshtavva23/Epoch_spring_camp_Tasks/README.md

 ## Overview

-This task involves creating a **kaleidoscope effect** using image processing techniques with Python and OpenCV.
+This task involves creating a **kaleidoscope effect** using image processing techniques with Python,Matplot and OpenCV.
 Two versions of the effect were implemented:

 1. **Grayscale Kaleidoscope**
 2. **RGB Kaleidoscope**